nevrome/cultrans.bronzeageburials.article2019/review/answer_to_proof_preparation_remarks.md

 ## Discussion

-Page 10, Column 1, Paragraph 6, Line 1: I would like to introduce this question in a slightly different way: **One major question asked in this article was, "If the main trends** -> **One major question asked in this article was, if "the main trends**
+- Page 10, Column 1, Paragraph 6, Line 1: I would like to introduce this question in a slightly different way: **One major question asked in this article was, "If the main trends** -> **One major question asked in this article was, if "the main trends**

-Page 10, Column 2, Paragraph 2, Line 10: You corrected **reaches** to **reach**, but I'm not sure if this is correct.
+- Page 10, Column 2, Paragraph 2, Line 10: You corrected **reaches** to **reach**, but I'm not sure if this is correct.
 I believe it should be **Diachronically, the amount of data is consistently low and reaches a minimum in the Middle Bronze Age.**.
 But maybe I'm wrong.

-Page 11, Column 2, Paragraph 1, Line 1: Missing space: **Lower Saxony.Some** -> **Lower Saxony.
+- Page 11, Column 2, Paragraph 1, Line 1: Missing space: **Lower Saxony.Some** -> **Lower Saxony.
 Some**

-Page 11, Column 2, Paragraph 2, Line 4: The specific denomination **large parts of East of Southern Sweden** is overly complicated and can be replaced with only **large parts of Southern Sweden**.
+- Page 11, Column 2, Paragraph 2, Line 4: The specific denomination **large parts of East of Southern Sweden** is overly complicated and can be replaced with only **large parts of Southern Sweden**.

+- Page 12, Column 2, Paragraph 1, Line 3: Instead of **the second one had a larger scope** it's better to say **the second one has a larger scope**.

+- Page 12, Column 2, Paragraph 5, Line 2: Plural: **another purpose and its application in this context** -> **another purpose and their application in this context**

+## Conclusion